konflux-ci/image-controller/README.md

 The `image.redhat.com/generate` annotation will be deleted after processing.
 The visibility status will be shown in `visibility` field of `image.redhat.com/image` annotation.

-Also, it's possible to change the `visibility` of the repository after it's creation by setting the annotation again.
+Subsequently, the visiblity of the image repository could be changed by toggling the value of "visibilty".

 ---
 **NOTE**